bl00djack/alkymi-test/backend_rest_api/README.md

 ## - Upload a tabular data file (POST `/v1/table`)

 Upload a tabular data file with a parameter `headerRow`.
 The API will save the file (to be processed later) and return a file ID and status.
-Currently it only accepts CSV files.
+Currently the endpoint accepts csv/xls/xlsx files.

 #### Request